spswanz/spswanz.github.io/index.md

 How do I change the ordering of links on the nav bar anyway?
 I have a nav.html in my includes folder but it's empty.
 Well, I did try and copy from Fred's Github repo, but not successfully.
 (I did manage to change the footer.html in the includes folder so I know I'm using includes properly).

 Yay!
 Figured out how to add posts to assignments tab instead.

+Formatting of CV page is lousy.
+Pandoc converted to Markdown okay, but had a lot of layout formatting that is lost.

 What do I want on my home page anyway?